ab91/etl_script/README.md

 **Q:** Why doesn't my JSON delivery look perfectly identical to my example JSON request body?

-**A:** JSON "an [unordered](https://www.json.org) set of name/value pairs".
+**A:** JSON is "an [unordered](https://www.json.org) set of name/value pairs".
 After reviewing jq, catj, gron, and other tools that find all paths in a JSON object, none consistently preserved the location of each key-value pair unfortunately.

 gron gets the closest, however.
 And so when the select menu asks you if you want to preserve the location of your key-value pairs, you can execute gron in a way that attempts to preserve the location.
 The method is not very high tech and so if it tries and fails after a couple seconds, `^C` out of the script and decline location preservation next time.